chromaway/ngcccbase/doc/error-handling.md

 Error handling
 -----------------------

-In case of errors when making JSON-RPC calls, there will be an "error" object in the response. pyjsonrpc will automatically convert the error response to an JSON-RPC exception which you can catch, and with some other libraries such as node-json-rpc you should check for the presence of an error object in the reponse.
+In case of errors when making JSON-RPC calls, there will be an "error" object in the response. pyjsonrpc will automatically convert the error response to an JSON-RPC exception which you can catch, and with some other libraries such as node-json-rpc you should check for the presence of an error object in the response.

 This is how to handle errors with pyjsonrpc, ```e.message``` is the one that may be most of interest: